discomitten/hello-world/README.md

 Starting out in the world of coding!

 Hi there
-Enjoys coffee, traveling and Ben & Jerry's ice cream I'm LaToya and I'm a U.S. Army veteran who is learning to code and expanding my skill set
+I'm LaToya and I'm a child of the 80's, U.S. Army veteran who is learning to code and expanding my skill set all the while enjoying Ben & Jerry's ice cream